prajnak/syde522_project/assignment2.md

 ![Error Histogram for hidden layer size = 512](hl_512_error.png)
 ![Error Histogram for hidden layer size = 256](hl_256_error.png)

 The outputs were then predicted using the trained network.
 A comparision between the original image and the image predicted by the network is shown below:.
 The first set of 2 images compares the results for hidden layer size of 512 while the second set of 2 images is for a hidden layer size of 256.
 The values of the MSE have increased when the size of the hidden layer was decreased.
+This makes complete sense as there are lesser weights available to modify the behavior of the hidden layer to match that of the desired targets.
 ![Comparision of output](hl_52_out_in.png)
 ![Comparision of output](hl_256_out_in.png)